 This hotel is located in a park of the Diagonal District near the water (though not a beach), near Glories metro station so it provides easy access from/to the airport (Bus A1/A2 till Spanya then change to metro L1) and into the center.
 The metro station is 400 meters from the hotel.
 There is a large shopping mall beside the hotel, with plenty of restaurants for cheap eats.
-The Sagreda Famila is 15 minutes’ walk away and the hotel also has an outdoor pool (which is closed in the winter) and an excellent fitness center.
+The Sagreda Famila is 15 minutes walk away, and the hotel also has an outdoor pool (closed in the winter) and an excellent fitness center.

 Executive rooms at the Hilton Diagonal Mar Barcelona are on the highest floors with terrific sea views.
-The executive lounge at this hotel located on the 15th floor and is spacious and pleasant.
+The executive lounge at this hotel is located on the 15th floor and is spacious and pleasant.
 Even better, the lounge has a large outdoor terrace with amazing views.
-The downside is that there are no hot eggs for breakfast, but this is a good quality continental breakfast none-the-less and the snacks are good along with the evening spread, from 6 – 8:30 pm.
+The downside is that there are no hot eggs for breakfast, but this is a good quality continental breakfast nonetheless, and the snacks are good along with the evening spread.
 The evening food is also high quality but is cold.

 5. Hilton Barcelona

-Book the executive floor with access to the executive lounge at the Hilton Barcelona and you will get extra special treatment.
-The Hilton Barcelona is located 5 minutes walk from Maria Cristina Metro station which gets you to all tourist sites fairly fast.
-There is a shopping mall 5 minutes away and the hotel is 15 minutes walk from Camp Nou, FC Barcelona Stadium.
+Book the executive floor with access to the executive lounge at the Hilton Barcelona, and you will get extra special treatment.
+The Hilton Barcelona is located 5 minute walk from Maria Cristina Metro station, which gets you to all tourist sites fairly fast.
+A shopping mall is 5 minutes away, and the hotel is 15 minutes walk from Camp Nou, FC Barcelona Stadium.
 The rooms are very nice if a little on the small side.
-The executive lounge serves breakfast in the morning and tapas and drinks from 6 pm – 8 pm in the evening.
+The executive lounge serves breakfast in the morning and tapas and drinks in the evening.
 Drinks are available during the day.
-The lounge itself feels a bit cramped, the chairs are not very comfortable and there is no view.
+The lounge itself feels a bit cramped, the chairs are not very comfortable, and there is no view.

 If you stay here, the breakfast in the main restaurant on the ground floor has a greater choice if you can choose, but the club lounge breakfast is more than enough to fill you up.

 Which Hilton In Barcelona is best?
 The Hilton Diagonal Mar Barcelona.
-The lounge at the Barcelona Hilton is as large but with no view and feels cramped and chairs are not so comfortable.
-The food and snacks are not as good either although the drinks and wines exactly the same.
-The Diagonal Mar is a much larger (over 400 rooms) and a better quality hotel so when choosing between the Hilton Diagonal Mar Barcelona vs Hilton Barcelona, particularly if you are a Hilton Honours Diamond member with free executive lounge access, the former is the best choice.
+The lounge at the Barcelona Hilton is as large but with no view and feels cramped, and chairs are not so comfortable.
+The food and snacks are not as good either, although the drinks and wines are the same.
+The Diagonal Mar is a much larger (over 400 rooms) and a better quality hotel, so when choosing between the Hilton Diagonal Mar Barcelona vs. Hilton Barcelona, particularly if you are a Hilton Honours Diamond member with free executive lounge access, the former is the best choice.